space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 To achieve this, there are two methods: _fetching and merging_, and _pulling_.

 - _Pulling_ downloads the changes and automatically tries to merge them locally.
 This is a very simple tool but can sometimes get confusing or do incorrect things.
-- _Fetching & Merging_ downloads the changes without merging them, giving you the fine-grained ability to selectivly downlod and merge upstream changes locally.
+- _Fetching & Merging_ downloads the changes without merging them, giving you the fine-grained ability to selectively download and merge upstream changes locally.
 This is the more powerful but also more confusing tool.

 ### 6.A The Fetch + Merge Method